PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-07 04:28:49
+Last updated: 2024-04-07 04:29:22
-Random Quote: Hey, ref, check your voicemail!
-I think you've missed a few calls! - Ted Mosby
+Random Quote: If there was any shame in a dude getting a pedicure I don't think there would've been a feature about it in Details magazine. - Barney Stinson